aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/insert-images/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMerge) lets you call this REST API directly from a browser.

 You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
-The following example demonstrates how to make calls to Cloud API with cURL.
-Feel free to download and explore sample input [TestMailMergeWithImages.doc](TestMailMergeWithImages.doc) and [MailMergeData.txt](MailMergeData.txt) files that are designed to act as a demonstration and let you to figure out the details quickly.
+The following example shows how to make calls to Cloud API with cURL.
+Feel free to download and explore sample input [TestMailMergeWithImages.doc](TestMailMergeWithImages.doc) and [MailMergeData.txt](MailMergeData.txt) files designed to act as a demonstration and let you figure out the details quickly.
 The output document would be as follows: [TestMailMergeWithImages_Out.docx](TestMailMergeWithImages_Out.docx) .

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}